kentcanonigo/linux-project-documentation/README.md

 ### Step 1: Networking in VirtualBox

 Set the network adapter to `Bridged Adapter` for both CentOS and Ubuntu VMs.

+**Explanation:** The involved virtual machines are in running within the same host, setting each of their network adapter to `Bridged Adapter` allows to them be in the same network which in turn allows the Ubuntu clients to reach the CentOS server.

 <img src="https://github.com/kentcanonigo/linux-project-documentation/blob/main/screenshots/network-adapter.gif" width="600" alt="network adapter to bridged"/>